Demands showing signs of slowdown

 - The average price of terraced houses rose by 3.9% (-3.6% inflation-adjusted) y-o-y to €2,248 (US$2,240) per sq. m. in Q3 2022.
 Quarter-on-quarter, prices fell by 0.2% (-1.8% inflation-adjusted) during the latest quarter.

 - Prices of blocks of flats were up slightly by 1.4% (-6% inflation-adjusted) to €3,088 (US$3,077) per sq. m. during the year to Q3 2022.
 On a quarterly basis, prices dropped 2.5% (-4.1% inflation-adjusted) in Q3.

 Demand is showing signs of slowdown, amidst rapidly rising interest rates.
 In the first three quarters of 2022, total transactions of old dwellings fell a huge 22.6% to 48,855 units as compared to the same period last year, in stark contrast to y-o-y rises of 16.1% in 2021 and 12.7% in 2020, according to Statistics Finland.
 Sales transactions plunged 21.5% in Greater Helsinki and by 23% in the rest of the country.

 In 2000 the government removed the requirement that a nonresident must obtain a permit to buy a secondary residential property in Finland, putting foreigners on exactly the same footing as Finns.
-However, foreigners are restricted from acquiring property in the Province of Aland (Ahvenanmaa), an archipelago.
-Foreigners need to ask permission from the Finns to purchase property in this archipelago.
+However, foreigners need permission to buy property in the Province of Aland (Ahvenanmaa), an archipelago.

 Prices of 60 sq. m. apartments are now EUR 6,700 per sq. m.,.